Last Updated on

 If you applied in Canberra, go to the Advisory page of the Embassy website and click the “ePassports Ready for Release” link to see if your passport is available for release.

 Meanwhile, if you applied in Sydney, visit the ePassport Updates page of the Consulate website.

-Passport renewal applications in Canberra take six to eight weeks to process, while those in Sydney are processed in eight to 10 weeks.
+Passport renewal applications in Canberra take six to eight weeks to process, while those in Sydney are processed in four to six weeks.

-To receive your passport via mail, send the following to the Embassy or Consulate:
+To receive your passport via mail, send the following to the Embassy/Consulate via mail: